About the University of Kentucky Orofacial Pain Center

 The Orofacial Pain Center Facility

 The Orofacial Pain Center is located on the fifth floor of the College of Dentistry.
 The College of Dentistry is located in one wing of the A. B. Chandler Medical Center on the University of Kentucky campus in Lexington, Kentucky.
 The facility is made up of a private patient reception and waiting room with an adjacent secretarial office.
-The treatment area consists of six private dental cubicles and a private clinical psychology room.
-An additional room is used for clinical research.
-There are also private consultation rooms, a residents' office with multiple computers connected to e-mail and the Internet, and a dental laboratory.
+The treatment area consists of six private dental cubicles and an additional room used for clinical research.
+There is also a doctor consultation room, a residents' office with multiple computers connected to e-mail and the Internet, and a dental laboratory.

-Medical Center Library: The holdings of the Medical Center Library are quite extensive.
+The holdings of the Medical Center Library are quite extensive.
 The card catalog can be accessed online via the Library's website.
+In addition, numerous Journals are accessible online.
 Computing facilities are available in the library for student use.
-Classes are available in conducting on- and offline literature searches.
+Several classes are available including but not limited classes in conducting on- and offline literature searches.

-W.T.
-Young Library: Opened April 3, 1998, the 58 million dollar library stands as a monument to the University of Kentucky's commitment to present and future generations and their education.
+Opened on April 3, 1998, the 58 million dollar library stands as a monument to the University of Kentucky's commitment to present and future generations and their education.
 The building measures 361,000 square feet, seats over 4,000 patrons, and houses 1.2 million volumes.
-Available to students are over 3,500 computer network ports, 600 personal computers, and the latest in state-of-the-art technologies.
+Available to students are over 3,500 computer network ports, 600 personal computers, private study rooms and the latest in state-of-the-art technologies.